The G-invariant graph Laplacian: Denoising -invariant data sets

-We now denoise the data set $Z$ as follows.
-First, we construct the $SU(2)$-invariant GL by using the points in the data set~$Z$, and compute its eigenfunctions $\left\{\Phi_{\ell,m,n}\right\}$ given by \eqref{GInvLapProp:EigenFuncForm}, as described by Theorem \ref{GInvLapProp:Thrm1}.
-Then, we expand each of the functions of~\eqref{secDenoise:crdFuncDef} in terms of the eigenfunctions $\left\{\Phi_{\ell,m,n}\right\}$, and truncate the series.
-A standard approach is to retain the terms that correspond to eigenvalues $\lambda_{n,\ell}$ below some threshold value.
+We now denoise the data set $X$ as follows.
+First, we construct the normalized normalized $SU(2)$-GL by using the points in the data set~$X$, and compute its eigenfunctions $\left\{\Phi_{\ell,m,n}\right\}$ given by \eqref{GInvLapProp:EigenFuncForm}, as described by Theorem \ref{GInvLapProp:Thrm1}.
+We choose the bandwidth parameter~$\epsilon$ so as to make the matrices~$\hat{W}^\ell$ in~\eqref{sec2:blockFourierMat} sparse.
+Specifically, for a data set of~$N=5000$ points, we first subsample~$50$ points and sort the elements in each of the rows of~$\hat{W}^{(0)}$ (which is real valued) corresponding to those points in descending order.
+The bandwidth is then chosen such that the values of the sorted elements in each row decay exponentially fast, and such that the index of the elbow of the scree plot of values in each row (defined as the first point where the derivative equals~$\approx -1$) is~$<250$ (which is~$5\%$ of the values).
+We then expand each of the functions of~\eqref{secDenoise:crdFuncDef} in terms of the eigenfunctions $\left\{\Phi_{\ell,m,n}\right\}$, and truncate the expansion.
+A standard approach is to retain the terms in the expansion that correspond to eigenvalues $\lambda_{n,\ell}$ above some threshold value.
 However, we truncate the expansion using the following observation.
 The $4$-sphere can be completely recovered using the five eigenfunctions that correspond to the second leading eigenvalue of the Laplacian operator $\Delta_{S^4}$.
-This is simply due to the fact that the coordinate functions $x_1,\ldots,x_5$ on $S^4$ span the eigenspace that corresponds to the second leading eigenvalue of~$\Delta_{S^4}$~\cite{harmFunTheoryAxler}.
-Thus, we expect that the functions in~\eqref{secDenoise:crdFuncDef} should be well approximated by the space spanned by the eigenfunctions corresponding to the five leading eigenvalues of the $SU(2)$-GL after excluding the top eigenvector.
+This is simply due to the fact that the coordinate functions $h_1,\ldots,h_5$ defined for each~$p_i\in S^4$ by~$h_j(p_i) = p_{i,j}$, span the eigenspace that corresponds to the second smallest eigenvalue of~$\Delta_{S^4}$~\cite{harmFunTheoryAxler}.
+Thus, we expect that the functions in~\eqref{secDenoise:crdFuncDef} should be well approximated by the space spanned by the eigenfunctions corresponding to the five smallest eigenvalues of the normalized $SU(2)$-GL after excluding the smallest eigenvalue.
 This suggests retaining only the terms corresponding to the latter eigenfunctions in the expansion of each coordinate function in~\eqref{secDenoise:crdFuncDef}.
-Finally, for each $i\in\left\{1,2,3\right\}$ let $\tilde{F_i}\in\mathbb{C}^N$ denote the vector of values of the function $F_i$ of \eqref{secDenoise:crdFuncDef} at the points $(I,j)$ for all $j\in\left\{1,\ldots,N\right\}$, after applying our denoising scheme.
+Finally, for each $i\in\left\{1,2,3\right\}$ let $\tilde{F_i}\in\mathbb{C}^N$ denote the vector of values of the truncated expansion (just described) of the function $F_i$ of \eqref{secDenoise:crdFuncDef} at the points~$(j,I)$ for all $j\in\left\{1,\ldots,N\right\}$.
 The denoised data points $\tilde{x}_1,\ldots,\tilde{x}_N$ are then given by

 The denoising results of $N=5000$ points sampled from $S_\sigma^4$ for various values of~$\sigma$ are presented in Figure~\ref{fig:errorStatTable}.
 Defining the error of approximation of each noisy point~$x_i$ as the distance